Ifeanyi1shot/http-echo/README.md

+# Containerized Application Deployment Documentation

+## Overview
-This documentation outlines the steps for deploying a containerized application using Terraform as the Infrastructure as Code (IAC) tool on Azure Web Services.
-The deployment process prioritizes cost-effectiveness and leverages Azure Pipelines for Continuous Integration/Continuous Deployment (CI/CD).
+This documentation outlines the process of creating a containerized application using Terraform for Infrastructure as Code (IaC) deployment on Azure Web Services.
+The deployment process is optimized for cost-effectiveness and utilizes Azure Pipelines for Continuous Integration/Continuous Deployment (CI/CD).

+### Prerequisites
+1. Terraform
+2. Azure DevOps Pipeline
+3. Active Azure cloud subscription
+4. Docker account with access to the image

-1. Setting Up Azure Environment
+## 1. Setting Up Azure Environment

-Before utilizing Terraform for provisioning, ensure access to an Azure subscription with appropriate permissions.
-The application will be deployed on Azure Web App Service for Containers due to its cost-effectiveness, scalability, and managed infrastructure.
+Before starting with Terraform as the IaC provisioner, ensure an Azure subscription and the necessary permissions to create resources.
+Deploy the application to Azure Web App Service for Container due to its cost-effectiveness, scalability, and managed infrastructure.

-2. Containerizing the Application
+## 2. Containerizing the Application

-Utilize the existing Dockerfile for containerization, with an option to work directly with the image from the Docker registry.
-Further explanation on integrating this into the Terraform file will be provided.
+Utilize the existing Dockerfile for containerization.
+Work directly with the image from the Docker registry.

-3. Infrastructure as Code with Terraform
+## 3. Infrastructure as Code with Terraform

-Begin by installing Terraform on your local machine and creating a main.tf file.
-This file, using the Azurerm provider for Azure cloud, will include:

-i.
-Definition of the Azure resource group ii.
-Configuration for the App Service for Containers iii.
-Setup for the storage account to store the state file iv.
-Configuration for the App Service plan
+### Installation
+Install Terraform on your local machine.

+### Configuration
+Create a `main.tf` file with:
+- Resource group
+- App Service for Container
+- Storage account for state file
+- App Service plan
-v.
-Docker login credentials and Docker image information
+- Docker login credentials and Docker image

-After specifying the necessary information in the Terraform file, execute the following commands:

-i. terraform init (Initialize Terraform in the project directory) ii. terraform plan (Review any changes in the Terraform file) iii. terraform apply (Apply the configuration to provision resources on Azure)
+### Commands
+1. `terraform init` - Initialize Terraform in the project directory.
+2. `terraform plan` - Review changes in the Terraform file.
+3. `terraform apply` - Apply configuration to provision resources on Azure.

-4. CI/CD with Azure Pipelines
+## 4. CI/CD with Azure Pipelines

-Set up a CI/CD pipeline in Azure Pipelines using either:

-i.
-Classic Editor: Utilize the graphical user interface (GUI) to create and configure pipelines without directly manipulating YAML files.
-The pipeline should trigger on the main branch, conducting code checks, security scans, running the Terraform file to create the App Service, and deploying the application.
+### Setting Up Azure Pipelines
+#### Classic Editor
+Set up a CI/CD pipeline using the classic editor in Azure DevOps.
+Configure the pipeline to trigger on the main branch.
+The pipeline should build, check for code issues, scan for security, and deploy the application using the Terraform file to create the app service.

+#### Pipeline YAML Configuration
-ii.
-YAML Configuration: Employ YAML configuration for defining pipelines as code.
-An echo.yaml file is provided in the working directory, specifying the triggered branch, variables, steps, and tasks to check code, security, run Terraform, and deploy the application.
+Alternatively, configure the pipeline using a YAML file for version control, collaboration, and defining pipelines as code.
+An example YAML file (`echo.yaml`) is provided in the working directory.

-Note: The pipeline includes staging and production App Services created by Terraform.
-Deployment to production requires approval.
+**Note:** The pipeline deploys to staging initially.
+Approval is required to promote the application to production.

-5. Logging and Metric Platforms
+## 5. Logging and Metric Platforms

-Integrate Azure Application Insights for monitoring, troubleshooting, and optimizing application performance.
-Azure Application Insights provides comprehensive application performance monitoring (APM), enabling real-time monitoring, performance tracking, alerts, usage analytics, and dependency tracking.
+Integrate logging and metric platforms into the application architecture for monitoring and optimization.
+Utilize Azure Application Insights for comprehensive application performance monitoring, including monitoring, performance tracking, alerts, and usage analytics.

+### Other Logging Platforms
-Additionally, Azure offers other logging platforms such as Azure Monitor, Azure Log Analytics, Azure Sentinel, and third-party logging services for comprehensive logging and monitoring needs.
+Apart from Azure Application Insights, consider other logging platforms available in Azure, such as Azure Monitor, Azure Log Analytics, Azure Sentinel, or third-party logging services.

+## References
+[Provide relevant references here]